Broadcasting career of Johnny Weir: Other televised works

 In 2018 and 2019, Weir and Lipinski hosted and appeared in a few shows on Food Network, including two seasons of Wedding Cake Challenge.
 In 2019, he and his brother Brian "Boz" Weir competed for charity on the Fox network reality show MasterChef.
 Also in 2019, Weir competed in the second season of The Masked Singer as "Egg".
 He was eliminated in the first week.
-In 2022 and 2023, he served as the U.S. commentator for the Eurovision Song Contest, which was broadcast on Peacock in the U.S. In 2023, Weir and Lipinski appeared on the reboot version of Night Court, playing scripted versions of themselves and their friendship.
+In 2022 and 2023, he served as the U.S. commentator for the Eurovision Song Contest, which was broadcast on Peacock in the U.S. In 2023, Weir and Lipinski appeared on the reboot version of Night Court, playing scripted versions of themselves.
+Weir has hosted or appeared on celebrity editions of several other TV game shows, including Family Feud and Wheel of Fortune.
+In 2026, he and Lipinski appeared on The Traitors.

 Dancing with the Stars

 Weir was a contestant on Dancing with the Stars for the 29th season, which premiered on September 14, 2020.
 His partner was first-time pro dancer Britt Stewart, the first Black female pro dancer on the show.
-They made it to the semi-finals and were the tenth couple to be eliminated.
+They reached the semi-finals and were the tenth couple eliminated.